-Intrastat contains enterprises with an annual goods export to the EU for at least SEK 4.5 million or goods import from the EU for at least SEK 9.0 million.
+Intrastat, that is a total population survey with a cut-off limit, contains enterprises with an annual goods export to the EU for at least SEK 4.5 million or goods import from the EU for at least SEK 15.0 million (new threshold from 2023).
 Enterprises are therefore divided into those under obligation to provide information (above the threshold) and those not under obligation to provide information (below the threshold).
 A description follows below of the model assumptions that Statistics Sweden makes in its production of statistics.